bigskysoftware/_hyperscript/www/index.md

 ## intro

-hypescript is a small scripting language designed to be embedded in HTML and based on [applescript](https://en.wikipedia.org/wiki/Applescript) and
+hypescript is a small scripting language designed to be embedded in HTML and inspired by [hypertalk](https://en.wikipedia.org/wiki/HyperTalk)
- [hypertalk](https://en.wikipedia.org/wiki/HyperTalk)

 it is a companion project of <https://htmx.org>